-Lastly, physiological effects of depression can occur in the cardiovascular system.
-Given the strong ties between stress and depression, an increase of stress over a long period of time can result in negative side effects of depression.
+Physiological effects of depression can occur in the cardiovascular system.
+Given the strong ties between stress and depression, an increase in stress over a long period of time can result in negative side effects of depression.
 Stress speeds up the heartbeat and constricts blood vessels, preventing the normal flow of blood.
-The long-term effect of depression to the cardiovascular system is heart disease.
+The long-term effect of depression on the cardiovascular system is heart disease.

 Harvard Medical School found that among those who were hospitalized for depression, they were also two to five times more likely to have chest pains as well.
 This only reaffirms the physiological effects of depression.

 Long-term effects of depression on the immune system